ravila4/vim_config/README.md

 # Dotfiles

-This repository contains configuration files ("dotfiles") to my most essential applications.
+This repository contains configuration files ("dotfiles") to several applications.
 It is intended as an easy way to deploy my configuration across multiple workstations and servers.

 Applications included:

 - BASH
 - Vim
-- mpd
+- ncmpcpp
-- systemd
+- pymol

 ## Installation